mrzealot/absolem/index.md

 <sup id="footnote-4">4</sup>: My crafts teacher in elementary school (may he rest in peace) once said to me that if there's ever anything to fix around the house, I should just call someone over :D

 <sup id="footnote-5">5</sup>: If you think that it's a shame that I didn't go in this 3D-ish direction, then feel free to go dumpster-diving into the [repo](https://github.com/mrzealot/absolem)'s history, and fish out the model to use/modify.

+<sup id="footnote-6">6</sup>: I just love how when something's shit, that's bad.
+But when something's _the_ shit, it's really good.
+Also relevant is the crazy relationship between horrible/horrific/terrible and terrific.
+English is (the?) shit. :P

+<sup id="footnote-7">7</sup>: As you might have noticed from the potato-quality photos, I'm _not_ a photographer.
+So please do both of us a favour and concentrate on the subject matter of the pics, not the quality!